Hiring Process Steps to Improve Recruiting Efforts

 There are several standardized tests that you can use to narrow down your set of shortlisted candidates.
 These assess the candidates on various fronts, including verbal reasoning, analytical abilities, numerical skills, creative thinking, emotional intelligence, personality profile, and many others.

 Choose tests based on the job requirement.
-For instance, a sales role might call for a situational test where the candidate tries to sell you something.
-In contrast, a coding role will call for a test of knowledge about programming languages and analytical abilities.
+For instance, a sales role might call for a situational sales test where the candidate tries to sell you something.
+In contrast, a coding role will call for a coding test of knowledge about programming languages and analytical abilities.

 Regardless of role, however, try to include a psychometric component, as this will assess the candidate's behavioral and personality traits and show you how well they will fit into your company culture.